Model selection for estimation of causal parameters: Theory

-In this section we discuss the theoretical underpinnings and computational issues of the method introduced in Section~\ref{sec:method-applications}.
-First, we show that the criterion $\hat R(g)$ is asymptotically unbiased for estimating the mean-squared error $R(g) =\mathbb{E}[(\hat \theta_{g} - \theta_{0})^{2}]$.
+In this section we discuss the theoretical underpinnings of the method introduced in Section~\ref{sec:method-applications}.
+First, we show that the criterion $\hat R(g)$ is asymptotically unbiased for estimating the mean-squared error $R(g) =\mathbb{E}[ \|\hat \theta^{(g)} - \theta^{(0)} \|_2^{2}]$.
 Secondly, we compare the criterion $\hat R(g)$ to cross-validation in terms of asymptotic bias and variance.
 Then, we discuss the asymptotic risk of the resulting estimator.
-Finally, we derive a computational shortcut for forming approximate bootstrap confidence intervals.
+We derive asymptotically valid confidence intervals for the parameter of interest that takes into account the model selection step.
+Finally, we present a finite-sample bound that shows that if the dimension of the target parameter is large, the excess risk due to model selection becomes negligible.